 The Differences Between Woven & Non-Woven Geotextiles

 Geotextiles are designed to improve soil stability in your landscaping project.
-These man-made materials are created with polyester or polypropylene.
+These man-made materials are typically are made from polyester or polypropylene.
 In this post, we will discuss the various differences between woven and non-woven geotextiles.
-But first, geotextiles offer 5 different purposes for high performance.
+But first, woven geotextiles offer 5 different purposes for high performance.

 • For Separation

 • For Reinforcement